 If you are a General Studies (GS) student, you must participate in either a six-week on-site or online pre-college summer intensive prior to the start of your first year, as determined by Admissions.
 If required to be on-site, students must successfully complete a six-week pre-college intensive at the School of Engineering in Brooklyn, NY.
 This pre-college summer program does not carry course credit but seeks to provide the science, math, and writing background to promote preparation for the full rigor of a School of Engineering education.
 The On-site program is mandatory and free of charge.
+Students are responsible for all non-summer course and textbook related expenses, including Summer Housing and calculators.

 The Online Summer Intensive, also mandatory and free of charge, requires that students successfully complete an online mathematics program during the summer prior to the fall semester.
 This online program does not carry course credit either but seeks to introduce students to or remind them of math concepts necessary for success at this challenging engineering institution.

-Students to not need to register for either required Summer Intensive; the appropriate On-site or Online courses will be added to their schedules by the GS Program.
+Students do not need to register for either required Summer Intensive; the appropriate On-site or Online courses will be added to their schedules by the GS Program.
 The Summer Intensive to which the student has been assigned by Admissions can be found in the student's formal acceptance letter.

 Course focuses on the basic functions and intricacies of AutoCAD, MATLAB, Microsoft Word, Excel, Project, and PowerPoint.
 Course requirements consist of weekly lab assignments, a midterm, final, and an individual project synthesizing the course content.